-Louth Town Council Recruitment and Selection Policy – last reviewed 16th February 2021, next review by April 2022
+Louth Town Council Recruitment and Selection Policy – Last review 25th January 2022, next review by April 2023

 1.1 Effective recruitment and selection is central and crucial to the successful functioning of Louth Town Council.
 It depends on finding people with the necessary skills, expertise and qualifications to deliver the Council’s strategic objectives and the ability to make a positive contribution to the values and aims of the organisation.